Vitamin D: The Facts

-The Pure North clinic has seen over 44,000 participants in over eight years and has not seen even one case of toxicity even though health care practitioners at Pure North routinely recommend doses that exceed the Upper Level (UL) of intake of 4,000 IU/d (recognized by Health Canada as being safe for general consumption).
+The Pure North clinic saw over 44,000 participants in over eight years and did not see even one case of toxicity even though health care practitioners at Pure North routinely recommended doses that exceed the Upper Level (UL) of intake of 4,000 IU/d (recognized by Health Canada as being safe for general consumption).

 This study used secondary data from the Pure North program, meaning the data was gathered by the health care practitioners to assess and address the participants’ health concerns.
 We observed that the amount of vitamin D required to achieve 100 nmol/L was between 6,000 and 8,000 IU/day for most people, and two to three times more than that for overweight and obese individuals.34 For comparison, 15,000 IU is the equivalent of an adult in a bathing suit exposed to an amount of sunlight that would cause a slight pinkness to the skin 24 hours later.

 A handful of study participants achieved levels of 300 nmol/L without any evidence of toxicity (toxicity typically means evidence of hypercalciuria or hypercalcemia – in plain language, too much calcium).35